-Peculiar looking they might be, the Nike ZoomX Vaporfly NEXT% lives up to the hype and delivers speed and high energy return, making these shoes one of the best running shoes ever made.
-There is no break-in time or getting used to period here; take the Nike ZoomX Vaporfly NEXT% out of the box, put them on, fasten the laces and off you go running your best time on the road, regardless of the distance.
+Although a little peculiar looking, the Nike ZoomX Vaporfly NEXT% lives up to the hype and delivers speed and high energy return, making these shoes the best Nike running shoes and even the best running shoes to date.
+They didn't even need time to break in; you literally take the Nike ZoomX Vaporfly NEXT% out of the box, put them on, fasten the laces and off you go running your best time on the road, regardless of the distance.

-There is an awful lot of talk about the Nike Vaporfly nowadays, especially ever since the Nike Air Zoom Alphafly has been announced.
-People call Nike's top road running shoe range 'mechanical doping', saying it provides unfair advantage to athletes who wear them.
+There was an awful lot of talk about the Nike Vaporfly in early 2020, especially after the Nike Air Zoom Alphafly was announced.
+People used to call Nike's top road running shoe range 'mechanical doping', saying it provides an unfair advantage to athletes who wear them.
 In all honesty, I thought this whole conversation online was just free marketing for Nike.
-After I tried them on, however, I'm not so sure anymore.
+After I tried the Vaporfly, however, I'm not so sure anymore.

-I don't think the Nike ZoomX Vaporfly NEXT% classifies as mechanical doping but they are indeed efficient road running shoes.
-Very efficient.
-Each stride will return a lot of energy – not more than expended, though – and your legs will feel less tired, even after longer distances.
+I still wouldn't classify the Nike ZoomX Vaporfly NEXT% as mechanical doping, but they are incredibly efficient road running shoes for sure.
+Each stride will return a lot of energy – not more than expended, though – and your legs will feel less tired, even after long distances.

 Nike ZoomX Vaporfly NEXT% review: tech and ergonomics

 With the Nike ZoomX Vaporfly NEXT%, form truly follows function.
-These shoes have been engineered not to look cool but to deliver performance when you need it.
-The key component is the ZoomX foam, which is the updated version of the Zoom foam used in the original Nike Zoom Vaporfly 4%.
+These shoes have been engineered not to look cool but to deliver performance when you need them.
+The key component is the ZoomX foam, the updated version of the Zoom foam used in the original Nike Zoom Vaporfly 4%.

 The base of the ZoomX foam is Pebax, a material traditionally used in aerospace innovation.
-I'll let Nike explain: "Pebax has a lower density than some thermoplastic alternatives and this makes it lighter, flexible and more impact-resistant, whilst giving it a higher capacity for energy-return."
-All we have to pay attention from all this is the last five words.
+I'll let Nike explain: "Pebax has a lower density than some thermoplastic alternatives, and this makes it lighter, flexible and more impact-resistant, whilst giving it a higher capacity for energy-return."
+All we have to pay attention to are the last five words.

-Much like the Hoka One One Carbon X, the Nike ZoomX Vaporfly NEXT% is so light, once you fastened the laces, you'll pretty much forget that the shoes are on your feet.
+Much like the Hoka One One Carbon X 2, the Nike ZoomX Vaporfly NEXT% is so light, once you fasten the laces, you'll pretty much forget that the shoes are on your feet.
 They don't feel like running shoes; they feel like trampolines strapped to your feet.
-They bounce and roll and since the upper mesh is so thin, your feet won't get overheated or stuffed.
+They bounce and roll, and since the upper mesh is so thin, your feet won't get overheated or stuffed.

 I don't think many people would opt in to buy the Nike ZoomX Vaporfly NEXT% for its looks.
 It truly is an unusual looking shoe with strange angles, asymmetric design and – especially in the case of the tested Ekiden Edition – non-matching colours.

-These are not fashion shoes and if anything, by using them for anything but racing would not be beneficial.
-I couldn't find any information online about the longevity of the ZoomX foam but I suspect that it won't stay in top condition forever – no running shoes do.
-The Nike ZoomX Vaporfly NEXT% are like Formula 1 cars: they are designed to race, not to drive to Tescos to do your weekly shopping.
+These are not fashion shoes, and if anything, using them for anything but racing would not be beneficial.
+I couldn't find any information online about the longevity of the ZoomX foam, but I suspect that it won't stay in top condition forever – no running shoes do.
+The Nike ZoomX Vaporfly NEXT% are like Formula 1 cars: they are designed for racing, not drive to Tescos to do your weekly shopping.

-As much as I wouldn't say that the shoes out good looking, I do appreciate bizarre looking objects and whoever runs in the Nike Vaporfly NEXT% will want people to notice them.
+As much as I wouldn't say that the shoes are good-looking, I do appreciate bizarre looking objects, and whoever runs in the Nike Vaporfly NEXT% will want people to notice them.
 Even the original neon green and pink colourways were designed to stand out, let alone the Ekiden Edition.

-I loved the Nike ZoomX Vaporfly NEXT% but I appreciate they are not for everyone.
-These shoes will serve well the competitive type runners who want to beat their persona bests and don't mind spending extra cash on racing-only shoes.
-To justify the high price tag, you have to be dedicated to your craft (in this case, running), whether you are a pro or an amateur.
+I loved the Nike ZoomX Vaporfly NEXT%, but I appreciate they are not for everyone.
+These shoes will serve competitive runners who want to beat their PBs and don't mind spending extra cash on racing-only shoes.
+To justify the high price tag, you have to be dedicated to your craft (in this case, running), whether a pro or an amateur.

 For the money, though, you'll get running shoes that will unlock your full potential: the Nike ZoomX Vaporfly NEXT% is light and designed from heel-to-toe to provide the best energy returns on the market today.